leopoldfajtak/dotfiles/README.md

 - firefox (is set to start automatically)
 - [Vundle](http://github.com/VundleVim/Vundle.vim) for vimrc
 - Some gvim package for accessing the system clipboard (`vim-gtk` on Debian)
+- `picom` to if you don't like screen-tearing

 ### Configuration
 - For the theme switch to happen in the correct time, a `LocationInfo` has to be entered into the script [theming_job.py](Home/.config/themechange/theming_job.py) For this.